 Using the Image() Class

-You can transform images from Cloud Storage or Blobstore as long as the image size is smaller than the maximum Cloud Storage or Blobstore value size.
-Note, however, that the result of the transformation is returned directly to the app, and must therefore not exceed the API response limit of 32 megabytes.
-You can use this to make thumbnail images of photographs uploaded by users.
+You can transform images from Cloud Storage or Blobstore if the image size is smaller than the maximum allowed by Cloud Storage or Blobstore.
+Note that the result of the transformation is returned directly to the app, and must not exceed the API response limit of 32 megabytes.

 To transform an image from Cloud Storage or Blobstore in Python, instead of setting the